 - Master pool: There are three Master nodes that are created for your cluster in the master pool.
 The master nodes share the management of the cluster activity.
 You can select multiple zones within the region for a more distributed group of master nodes.
 You can change the type and size of your instance after it is created, but you can also specify it in this section.
-The default values are Standard\D2s\v3 - 2 vCPU, 8 GiB RAM -General Purpose with 512 GiB of root storage. - Worker pools: You can create one or more worker nodes in a worker pool to run the container workloads for the cluster.
-They can be in a single worker pool, or distributed across multiple worker pools. - 11.
-Optional: Configure the cluster networking options. - 12.
-Optional: Configure a label for the cluster. - 13.
+The default values are Standard\D4s\v3 - 4 vCPU, 16 GiB RAM -General Purpose with 128 GiB of root storage. - Worker pools: You can create zero or more worker nodes in a worker pool to run the container workloads for the cluster.
+They can be in a single worker pool, or distributed across multiple worker pools.
+If zero worker nodes are specified, the master nodes also function as worker nodes. - 10.
+Configure the cluster networking options that are necessary.
+Enter the base DNS information that you configured for your Azure account.
+If there is already a base DNS associated with the selected provider connection, that value is populated in that field.
+You can change the value by overwriting it.
+See Configuring a custom domain name for an Azure cloud service for more information.
+This name is used in the hostname of the cluster. - 11.
+Optional: Configure a label for the cluster. - 12.
 Click Create.
 You can view your cluster details after the create and import process is complete.